 - Dab this on your whiteheads to apply the same.

 - Do this preferably at night because lemon juice makes your skin photosensitive and during the daytime, if you step out in the sun, it may give you sunburn.

 Precaution: Do not use this remedy more than once in a day as it can severely dry out your skin and lead to irritation.
 Also, do not go out in sun after applying lemon juice to your skin.

-Not only does oatmeal exfoiate your skin to slough off dead cells, it also pulls out all the excess oil to free your skin from whiteheads.
-All the dirt and oil removed from your closed comedone that opens up the skin pores to treat the whiteheads.
+Not only does oatmeal exfoliate your skin to slough off dead cells, it also pulls out all the excess oil to free your skin from whiteheads.
+All the dirt and oil removed from your closed comedones that open up the skin pores to treat the whiteheads.
 Make this oatmeal yogurt mask for your whiteheads remedy.